-October is Cybersecurity Awareness Month.
-This collaborative effort between the government and industry is designed to ensure that all businesses have the knowledge and resources they need to stay safe.
-Cybersecurity is becoming a bigger concern for businesses, but a huge majority of businesses aren’t taking it seriously enough.
+Cyber security is becoming a bigger concern for businesses, but a huge majority of businesses aren’t taking it seriously enough.
 That’s why we’re getting involved to help spread the word.
-This article will provide three ways to improve your business’s cybersecurity.
+This article will provide three ways to improve your business’s cyber security.

 This is particularly important with Building Management Systems.
 These systems often have central computers (head-ends) that run complex software and strategies that control our buildings.
 It’s vital that these computers are kept up-to-date with the latest software updates from not just BMS vendors, but from OS providers, like Microsoft.
 In recent years, Microsoft have stopped supporting popular operating systems like Windows XP, Windows 7, and Windows Server 2008 R2 which adds further complexity.
 If you’re worried this might affect you, Microsoft publish some in-depth guidance on end-of-life dates, which can be viewed here.
 For more specific BMS lifecycle details, you can contact a BMS System Integrator, such as Aimteq or Comfort Controls, or you can contact the manufacturer directly.